Who Are The Compliance Team?

 Your course length, type of course and place of study affect which visa to apply for.

-It is best to leave at least 6 months before your course start date to apply for Student Visas (the document checklist in your application will explain what to provide).
+It is best to allow at least 6 months before your course start date to apply for a Student visa.
+The document checklist in your application will explain what you need to provide.
 You can apply and pay for most visas online.

 2.1 Pay for healthcare